JosephThuku/alx-backend-javascript/0x02-ES6_classes/README.md

-This directory contains all tasks related to the project - ES6 Classes
+This directory contains solution for - ES6 Classes